 Rome, a city of approximately 30,000, was the starting point for construction of the Erie Canal.
 A reconstructed Fort Stanwix, important in the American Revolution, is located in the heart of the city.
 Lake Delta State Park is nearby.

 Utica and Rome are centrally located in New York State, and are served by the New York State Thruway, along with bus and train lines.
 Close to the Adirondacks, the area is rich in recreational activities including a variety of water sports, camping, hunting, skiing, and snowmobiling.

 The Utica Campus of Mohawk Valley Community College is located at 1101 Sherman Drive, in southeast Utica.
 The campus is on level ground and all buildings are accessible to persons with disabilities.
 Buildings include:

 This building includes a 500-seat theater.
 It is wheelchair accessible and offers headsets for the hearing impaired.
 The 58-foot high proscenium features a hydraulic orchestra lift and computer-operated lights and sound.
 The facility hosts College and community cultural events, presentations by the MVCC Drama Club and Readers Theater, by visiting groups, and is home to specialized instruction related to theater and the arts.
 The Utica Symphony also performs some of its concerts here.
 The building also houses a 120-seat lecture hall with Internet connections, a number of “smart” classrooms, computer laboratories, and the Excellus BlueCross BlueShield Conference and Training Center.

 The Academic Building houses most classrooms on the MVCC Utica Campus, as well as computer laboratories, fine arts studios, and laboratories for nursing, respiratory care, biology, physics, and graphic arts.
-Offices for Public Safety, High School Services and the Learning Center are also located here.
+Offices for Public Safety, Human Resources and the Center for Community and Economic Development (CCED) are also located here.

 Science and Technology Building